radrbiz/radr-rest/docs/server-configuration.md

 + `ssl_enabled` - boolean to configure to server to host over SSL
 + `ssl` - if an object with `key_path` and `cert_path` are provided, the API server will be available over HTTPS
 + `max_transaction_fee` - the maximum fee you're willing to pay for a transaction, has to be a `Number`
-+ `rippled_servers` - an array of server objects indicating which `rippled` servers the API should connect to.
-These should be configured to point to your local `rippled` if you are running one, instead of `s_west.ripple.com`
++ `radrd_servers` - an array of server objects indicating which `radrd` servers the API should connect to.
+These should be configured to point to your local `radrd` if you are running one, instead of `s_west.radr.com`
 + `debug` - boolean to log debugging information
 + `url_base` - override the url base (protocol://host_name:port) that is used in url construction for rest responses